 - Within business unit B, 32% of employees were classed with abnormal liver function readings.
 Apart from the obvious risk to health from drink related illness, this also has a direct impact on sickness absence and productivity.
-This lead to the introduction of a fuller alcohol audit within future screening programmes.
+This lead to the introduction of a fuller alcohol audit within future assessment programmes.

 Within the data set, we have a very robust set of management information, so we have the opportunity to drill down and look at key trends within our businesses.

 - Company wide, 40% of employees appear to have Vitamin D deficiency.
 Vitamin D has been linked to bone density issues and increased risk of heart disease.
-Subsequently, Danone made vitamin supplements available to all staff and will be watching closely for the results of the 2015 screenings for improvements.
+Subsequently, Danone made vitamin supplements available to all staff and will be watching closely for the results of the 2015 assessment for improvements.